EC-NAS: Energy Consumption Aware Tabular Benchmarks for Neural Architecture Search: Multi-objective optimisation

-All baseline methods employ the tabular benchmarks of \ecnas~ to explore and optimise architectures.
+All baseline methods employ \ecnas \ for exploring and optimizing architectures.
 We select hyperparameters for each method to prevent unfair advantages due to increased computation time, such as the number of iterations or function evaluations.
 Despite allocating similar resources to the baseline methods, assessing fairness in their comparison is challenging due to the disparity in their algorithmic approaches.
 To mitigate uncertainties in the results, we average the outcomes over 10 experiments using different initial seeds, providing a measure of variability.

 We adopt the bag-of-baselines implementation presented in \cite{izquierdo2021bag} for compatibility with the tabular benchmarks of \ecnas.
 Additionally, we implement the previously presented MOO algorithm SEMOA within the same framework as the baseline methods to ensure consistency.
 Here, we provide further details on the modifications and characteristics of the baseline methods.
+Summary of metrics for each method over all runs can be seen in \autoref{fig:all_radar}.

-\textbf{Random Search} Unlike other methods, Random Search does not utilise evolutionary search heuristics to optimise architectures in the search space.
+\textbf{Random Search} Unlike other methods, Random Search does not utilize evolutionary search heuristics to optimize architectures in the search space.
 It does not inherently consider multiple objectives but relies on processing each randomly queried model.
 Specifically, all queried architectures are stored, and a Pareto front is computed over all models to obtain the MOO interpretation of this method.
 We allow 1,000 queries for this search scheme.

-\textbf{Speeding up Evolutionary Multi-Objective Algorithm (SH-EMOA)} We initialise SH-EMOA with a population size of 10 and limit the search to 100 function evaluations for budgets between 4 and 108.
+\textbf{Speeding up Evolutionary Multi-Objective Algorithm (SH-EMOA)} We initialize SH-EMOA with a population size of 10 and limit the search to 100 function evaluations for budgets between 4 and 108.
 The algorithm is constrained to use budgets of 4, 12, 36, and 108, available in our search space.
 The remaining hyperparameters are set to default values, including a uniform mutation type for architecture perturbation and a tournament-style parent selection for offspring generation.